SNeugber/remarkable-auto-ocr/README.md

 # Acknowledgements

-[rmc](https://github.com/ricklupton/rmc) does all the heavy lifting on parsing the remarkable files to PDF.
+[rmc](https://github.com/ricklupton/rmc) and [remarks](https://github.com/Azeirah/remarks) do all the the heavy lifting of parsing the remarkable files to PDF.